ddavid37/Columibia_CS_resources/README.md

 If you are a transfer student, this [PDF](https://mail.google.com/mail/u/0/#search/adam+/QgrcJHsHkKlMmLGSTWqVgrbNdTpTnwdcTJl?projector=1&messagePartId=0.1) will be highly useful.

 As a CS major, you will be required to take several math classes to strengthen your mathematical thinking and foundation.
+The Math classes and general information is elaborated in [here](https://github.com/ddavid37/Math-Requirmetns)

 ## List of Courses